Manuscript format and style guide

 Diagrams and tables should be presented on separate pages, clearly labelled with the author's name, and numbered; their respective positions should be included in the text.

 On acceptance of an article authors are requested to send an electronic version of their article, preferably as a Word file.
+Authors will also need to provide between 4-6 key words upon submission of their article.

 Keep textual notes to a minimum, indicate them with superscript numbers, and provide the note text as a list at the end of the article before the references.